-- D.2 The Contractor may export the share of production to which he is entitled. - D.3 The Contractor may assign all or part of its interest under the contract to any affiliate or third party, which assignation is subject to a guarantee for the performance of Contractor's obligations to be submitted by the assignee, as well as subject to the consent of the NATIONAL AGENCY OF NATURAL RESOURCES. - D.4 The petroleum agreement and petroleum operations are governed by the laws of ALBANIA and the generally accepted practices of International Oil Industry. - D.5 Arbitration shall be in accordance with the UNCITRAL arbitration rules, preferably under Swiss Law. - D.6 All international oil industry investments are fully protected (as are all foreign investors) pursuant to Law No. 7764, November 22,1993, "On Foreign Investments"
+The Contractor may assign all or part of its interest under the contract to any affiliate or third party, which assignation is subject to a guarantee for the performance of Contractor's obligations to be submitted by the assignee, as well as subject to the consent of the NATIONAL AGENCY OF NATURAL RESOURCES.

+The petroleum agreement and petroleum operations are governed by the laws of ALBANIA and the generally accepted practices of International Oil Industry.

+Arbitration shall be in accordance with the UNCITRAL arbitration rules.